 They Have An Adventurous Spirit

-ISTPs are generally uncomfortable with expressing their feelings.
-When friends and loved ones are in a difficult situation, the ISTP personality may get uncomfortable when asked for emotional support.
-They would rather offer practical solutions for problems instead of sympathy.
-This isn’t to say that people with the ISTP personality don't have emotions; rather, they often hide their emotions as they are unsure of how to express them.
-They often lack the right words to express themselves to their partners, which may be a problem in their intimate relationships, especially if their partners expect an emotional connection.
-ISTPs generally prefer non-verbal expressions.
+This trait might not mean that people with the ISTP personality don't have emotions.
+Instead, they might hide their emotions out of uncertainty about expressing them.
+They might struggle to find the words to express themselves to their partners, which could be a problem in their intimate relationships, especially if their partners expect an emotional connection.
+ISTPs may prefer non-verbal expressions.

-ISTPs are introverts and like spending time alone.
-They require time alone to process their thoughts and regain their energy.
-ISTPs also take time away from others so that they can figure out their ideas.
-In relationships, ISTPs may unintentionally neglect others because of their need for safe space, or alone time.
-They love when they are on their own since they are intelligent people who like having space and time to process information.
+ISTPs are introverts and may enjoy spending time alone.
+They might require time alone to process their thoughts and regain energy after social interactions.
+This alone time may help them formulate ideas and develop problem-solving strategies.
+In relationships, ISTPs may unintentionally forget to offer love and support to others because of their need for alone time.
+They may love being independent since they are intelligent people who like having space to process.

 ISTPs Can Be Insensitive

 People with the ISTP personality type might feel uncomfortable when they are required to show empathy, making them seem insensitive to others.
 Although they may care and feel empathy, they might have a different view of handling a situation.
 ISTPs use logic and reasoning instead of emotions for many challenges.